Bram Fischer: Professional and political activities

 Fischer was released on bail to handle a patent case in London.
 He applied for bail to attend to his case.
-In his appeal to Court in the bail application he stated:
+In his appeal to the Court in the bail application, he stated:

 I am an Afrikaner.
 My home is in South Africa.
 I will not leave my country because my political beliefs conflict with those of the Government.

 Fischer returned to South Africa to face trial despite pressure put on him to forgo his £5,000 bail and go into exile.
-One day, after proceedings began, he did not arrive at Court and instead sent a letter to his counsel, Harold Hanson which was read out in court.
+One day, after proceedings began, he did not arrive at Court and instead sent a letter to his counsel, Harold Hanson, which was read out in court.
 He wrote:

 By the time this reaches you I shall be a long way from Johannesburg and shall absent myself from the remainder of the trial.
 But I shall still be in the country to which I said I would return when I was granted bail.
 I wish you to inform the Court that my absence, though deliberate, is not intended in any way to be disrespectful.
 Nor is it prompted by any fear of the punishment which might be inflicted on me.
 Indeed I realise fully that my eventual punishment may be increased by my present conduct...

 My decision was made only because I believe that it is the duty of every true opponent of this Government to remain in this country and to oppose its monstrous policy of apartheid with every means in his power.
 That is what I shall do for as long as I can...

 What is needed is for White South Africans to shake themselves out of their complacency, a complacency intensified by the present economic boom built upon racial discrimination.
 Unless this whole intolerable system is changed radically and rapidly, disaster must follow.
 Appalling bloodshed and civil war will become inevitable because, as long as there is oppression of a majority, such oppression will be fought with increasing hatred.

 Fischer went underground to support the liberation struggle against apartheid.
 In doing so, he went against the advice of Mandela, who had advised him to support the struggle in the courtroom, "where people could see this Afrikaner son of a judge president fighting for the rights of the powerless.
 But he could not let others suffer while he remained free. […] Bram did not want to ask others to make a sacrifice that he was unwilling to make himself."

 Fischer was struck off the advocate's roll in 1965 in a trial completed in his absence.
 Advocates Harold Hanson, Sydney Kentridge, and Arthur Chaskalson defended him at the hearing.
 Vernon Berrange led the defence case and Ismail Mahomed (who later became Chief Justice in the new South Africa) and Denis Kuny acted as Junior Counsel.